-Background: An importance issue for pediatric health is to understand how to enhance the level of physical activity of children and adolescents.
-The purpose of the present study was to investigate the effects of a physical education-based intervention on promoting physical activity and well-being of primary school’s students of Urmia city, West Azerbaijan province, in 2019.
+An importance issue for pediatric health is to understand how to enhance the level of physical activity of children and adolescents.
+The purpose of the present study was to investigate the effects of a physical education-based intervention on promoting physical activity and well-being of primary school’s students.

 Materials and Methods: The present causal-comparative field study was conducted on 300 primary school girls (mean age: 10.72±0.73 years) of Urmia city, West Azerbaijan province, Iran, in 2019.
-The participants were randomly and equally allocated into two groups including intervention and control groups.
-Participants of intervention group were exposed to a six months’ intervention and 2 sessions per weekbased on social cognitiveand social-ecological theories within the physical education classes, while those in control group followed their regular school tasks.
+The participants were randomly allocated into two groups including intervention (n=150), and control groups (n=150).
+Participants of intervention group were exposed to a six months’ intervention and 2 sessions per week based on social cognitive and social-ecological theories within the physical education classes, while those in control group followed their regular school tasks.
 Physical activity behavior and physical and psychological well-being were measured as dependent variables.
-Independent t test and analysis of variance (ANOVA) were utilized to analyze the data.
+Data were analyzed using SPSS software (version 16.0).